 This is one of the ways that I see Microsoft's move to rebranding Microsoft Dynamics CRM to Dynamics 365 a positive move.
 To me, this move highlights that the technology does not deliver a CRM solution, but is a part, albeit an important part, of the complete CRM solution.

 To achieve success with Dynamics 365, as with any other CRM technology, an organisation must ensure that the change management including the training, is front and centre of the project.
 To achieve this, within the team there must be one person (at least) who knows both the business, and its future direction, and the functionality delivered by the selected technology before any changes are made.

 |At Opsis, we have seen the advantages of ensuring that some key users understand the functionality of the technology before any configuration or customisation is done - or even considered.
 We strongly advocate that this is the approach taken.
 Our subject matter expert courses are what we recommend.|

 In this video you will see why you should invest effort in the early part of your project on ensuring that scoping, testing and training all get plenty of consideration - more than the technology selection.

 If you have decided to use a third party company to do the project for you, it is essential to confirm that these aspects of the project are included in the budget.
 I have heard too many stories where training in particular, was not included, but budget was spent on software demonstrations.

 One of the challenges with training is that most of it is required towards the end of the project, so the budget allocated for it can easily be absorbed by other earlier components, if it was not ringfenced early on.

 The end user training is absolutely essential if your users are going to use the solution.
-The end user training must be done just before your go live, it must be based on your processes and using your data.
-This means that your end user training must be dedicated to your project -m no-one can provide end user training as a standard product.
+End user training must be done just before your go live, it must be based on your processes and using your data.
+This means that your end user training must be dedicated to your project - no-one can provide end user training as a standard product.

 |To find out more about how Opsis delivers end user training, click on the button on the right.|